drm317/FullStackBankingReference/README.md

 ### Prerequisites
 - Node.js 18+ and npm
 - MongoDB 7+
-- Docker and Docker Compose
+- Docker (for individual containers if needed)
 - Azure CLI (for deployment)

 ### Local Development